jaguilar-crypto/numbers/README.md

 ## Resources
 [List any resources you used (class slides, ChatGPT, etc.).
 Please refer to the course syllabus for more details on citations.]
+I used the instructions that are on the assignment as well as chat gbt
 ## License
 This project is part of coursework for Chapman University and is intended for educational purposes.